Lawsuit dismissed against Hyde-Smith

 - US targets Russians with ties to Trump aides

-Hyde-Smith will be sworn in Monday to the U.S. Senate, replacing retired Sen. Thad Cochran.
+Hyde-Smith will be sworn in Monday to the U.S. Senate, replacing Sen. Thad Cochran, who stepped down from a 40-year career on April 1 due to declining health.

+Hyde-Smith, who is a cattle farmer in Brookhaven, served 11 years in the state Senate as a Democrat before switching to the GOP in late 2010.
+She won statewide races for agriculture commissioner as a Republican in 2011 and 2015.
+She was the first woman to hold that job, just as she will be the first woman to represent Mississippi in Congress.

+She will face a special election in November to fill the remainder of the term, which ends in January 2021.
+Her opponents, so far, will be Republican state Sen. Chris McDaniel, former U.S. Agriculture Secretary Mike Espy and Tupelo Mayor Jason Shelton, both Democrats.
+The last time Mississippi had a Democrat in the Senate was in January 1989, when John C. Stennis retired.

 Information from: The Daily Leader, http://www.dailyleader.com